cliffeyXvaliente/Localhost-Explorer/README.md

 ## Installation

 Download my project.
-Unzip the file and put/paste in the files on your folder htdocs or www / aka. "localhost" (127.0.0.1).
+Unzip and put/paste in the files on your folder htdocs or www / aka. "localhost" (127.0.0.1).
-Any other index file you own remove or transfer it to another file or create a folder for it on the localhost page.
+Any other index file you own remove or transfer it to another folder or create a folder for it in the localhost folder.
-Your folders can be kept on the localhost folder.
+Your folders can be kept in the localhost folder.
-Paste the files that you download and have your folders organized.
+Paste the files that you downloaded and have your folders organized.
 To see your folders on your browser, start your AMP and type on the url "localhost".
 It may vary to what AMP ( Apache, Mysql, and PHP) you have XAMPP, WAMP, LAMP, MAMP